Casualty Lists of the Royal Navy and Dominion Navies, Armistice 1918-August 1939

 RUSSIAN INTERVENTION

-Glowworm, River Dvina, North Russia
+Glowworm, river gunboat, River Dvina, North Russia

 HAMMOND, George R, Stoker 1c, SS 119282 (Dev), drowned